newlandsvalley/purescript-audiograph/NODES.md

 Supported Audio Nodes
 =====================

-This describes the varous audio nodes that are supported together with their attributes and types.
+This describes the various audio nodes that are supported together with their attributes and types.
+See the [web-audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) specification for more details.

 Oscillator
 ----------